New Blog Coming Soon! I swear...

 Well, it isn't uncommon for things to get lost in this world.
 It's a big planet.
 And in those days, sometimes the author didn't bother to put his name on the title page (copyright? ha!).
 So a guess is that one of the supposed 500 - 1500 copies that are usually made in quarto form may be floating around, but just not noticed as the actual original edition.
 Or maybe another author claimed it as theirs and people refuse to accept it as the original.
 All these possibilities.

+Of course there is always my favorite theory...which is explained expertly in the Doctor Who episode "The Shakespeare Code".
 Love's Labour's Won was inspired by magical beings called the Carrionites who interweaved the code to the end of the world with the words of the greated genius ever, thus creating an ethical dilemma for the Doctor, who is unable to save the pages of Love's Labour's Won for fear that this ancient magic will return and destroy the world! :-) That one is plausable too.

 Whatever the cause, the play is lost.
 Nothing is known other than the title and the fact that it existed in quarto form.